Rules and regulations

 (b) "Division drawing" means a random selection process administered by the division or under its authority for the purpose of allocating hunting permits to the public.

-(i) "Division drawing" includes the wildlife convention permit drawing administered under R657-55.
+(i) "Division drawing" includes the wildlife expo permit drawing administered under R657-55.

 (c) "Multi-year license" means a license issued by the division under R657-45-3 that is valid for a period exceeding 365 days.